Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Background and Preliminaries

 \subsection{Statistical Learning Theory}

 Here we recall the fundamental concepts at the heart of the statistical explanation for the success of machine learning methods, and their ability to generalize well.
 The success of these predictive techniques can be illuminated by empirical process theory, quantification of the complexity of the function classes that index them, and concentration inequalities.
-For an in depth introduction to statistical learning theory, refer \emph{e.g.} to \cite{lugosi2002pattern} or~\cite{bblStatLearnTheory}.
+For an in depth introduction to statistical learning theory, refer \eg to \cite{lugosi2002pattern} or~\cite{bblStatLearnTheory}.
 For an excellent presentation of concentration inequalities, see \cite{BLM2013}.
+Essential monographs in statistical learning include \cite{Devroye96}, \cite{Vapnik00}, \cite{mohri2018foundations}, see also \cite{van1996weak} for empirical process theory, which intersects substantially with statistical learning.